-- Meet with Medicaid to discuss expansion of the Medicaid Treatment Act. - Establish baseline cost and data for the treatment of breast and cervical cancer. - Identify entities, such as hospitals or other health care providers, to serve as pathways to enrollment in Medicaid for breast or cervical cancer treatment for eligible women. - Create an action plan to expand the Medicaid Treatment Act. - Work through Nevada Administrative Code or Nevada Revised Statutes to expand the Medicaid Treatment Act.
+- Meet with Medicaid to discuss expansion of the treatment. - Establish baseline cost and data for the treatment of breast and cervical cancer. - Identify entities, such as hospitals or other health care providers, to serve as pathways to enrollment in Medicaid for breast or cervical cancer treatment for eligible women. - Create an action plan to expand access to breast cancer treatment.